miguelpucela/solar-controlled-appliance/README.md

 ## Prerrequisites

-You need to identity the next instances for the blueprint to work:
+You need to identity the next entities for the blueprint to work:

 - `switch_appliance`: switch of the appliance to be controlled.
 - `active_power`: active power of your home (possitive: export, negative: import).

-You need to create the next instances:
+You need to create the next entities:

 - `bool_appliance`: `input_boolean` which is On when the appliance _may_ be switched on.
 It is intended to be controlled by a scheduling.
 The real control of the appliance is done by the blueprint.
 It can be On 24/7 or you can limit the hours when the appliance may be On.
 - `bool_cloudy`: `input_boolean` which is On when the appliance _must_ be switched on in case a minimum on time has not reached during the day.
 The Off->On is intended to be controlled by a scheduling; the On->Off is controlled by the blueprint.
 Usually it should be On some time after noon.